TheNetworkGuy/netbox-zabbix-sync/README.md

 If you want to automatically create hostgroups then the create permission on host-groups should also be applied.

 ### Custom links
-To make the user experience easier you could add a custom link that redirects users to the Zabbix latest data.
+To make the user experience easier you could add a custom link that redirects users to the Zabbix the latest data.
 ```
 * Name: zabbix_latestData
 * Text: {% if obj.cf["zabbix_hostid"] %}Show host in Zabbix{% endif %}